andrew/ultimate-awesome/README.md

 - [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.
 - [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
 Contributions and translations are highly encouraged. .
 - [Awesome-GUI-Agents](https://github.com/ZJU-REAL/Awesome-GUI-Agents) - A curated collection of resources, tools, and frameworks for developing GUI Agents.
-- [awesome-quant-ai](https://github.com/leoncuhk/awesome-quant-ai) - A curated list of awesome resources for quantitative investment and trading strategies focusing on artificial intelligence and machine learning applications in finance.
 - [awesome-figma](https://github.com/react-figma/awesome-figma) - 💡 A curated list of delightful Figma resources.
 - [awesome-firebase](https://github.com/afonsopacifer/awesome-firebase) - :open_file_folder: A curated list of Firebase.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.